SummerEkko/Discord-Piazza-Bot/DESIGN.md

   [S1] Instructor login to a settings portal with provided credentials @username and @password.
   [S2] Instructor will weigh “Questions asked”, “Answers to questions”, “Most views”, “Endorsement by other users” each on the scale from 1 to 10 [S3].
 Bot calculates the performance score of each student based on a customized matrix in [S2].
 All student's performance statistics will be recorded in an Excel spreadsheet.
 4 Alternative Flows
   [E1] Instructor user does not specify evaluation matrix.
 By default, weighing on “Questions asked”, “Answers to questions”, “Most views”,  and “Endorsement by other users” is 1:1:1:1.
 Also, one midterm and one final performance summary will be generated as an Excel file by default.

+## Design Sketches

 ## Reference: